dreamking60/d3-start-to-finish-leanpub/manuscript/05 D3 Requests.md

 D>A more detailed explanation is: `d3.csv` evaluates to a ‘promise’.
 A [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) is an object that represents an ‘asynchronous’ operation.
 This means `d3.csv` makes the request **but doesn’t wait for the resource to arrive**.
 Instead the program continues to execute while the resource loads.
 The promise object has a method `.then` which lets you specify a callback function that’s called when the CSV file loads.

-D3 converts the CSV file into an **array of objects**.
+D3 converts the CSV file into an **array of objects** and passes it into the callback function.
 Each object corresponds to a row in the CSV file (excluding the header) and has properties corresponding to each name in the CSV header:

 ```js
 [